chapost1/StreamTime/README.md

 ### Example Deployment Usage

-For the first time, navigate to the deployment folder and run:
+First, navigate to the deployment directory and run:

 ```bash
 # will download necessary plugins